macder/medusa-fulfillment-shippo/README.md

 await shippoRatesService.retrieveShippingOptions(cart_id)
 ```

+Implementation needs to consider rates only calculate if cart has items and complete shipping address.
+Otherwise `price_type: calculated` will have `amount: null`

 Retrieving only decorates the shipping options with rates for display purposes.
-Each retrieval will fetch rates from shippo's api and re-decorate the options.
-They have no relation to the rate and are stateless templates for creating shipping methods.
+They are stateless objects.
+Each retrieval will re-fetch rates from shippo's api and re-decorate the options.

-### Add Shipping Method to Cart
+### Add to Cart

 [API reference](https://docs.medusajs.com/api/store/cart/add-a-shipping-method)